-Note: This is part 2 of 7.
-For the full series on the 5 prana vayus click here.
+Note: This is part 2 of 7 of the five vayus series.

 Prana vayu is the breath of life.
 It’s the vital force you draw in from your environment and absorb as nourishment for your growth.